This past week was rough.

 You see when Jesus CHOSE to obey, it resulted in pain.
 Lots of pain.

 Jesus’s story reminds me that obedience does not necessarily go hand in hand with an easy life.
-In fact, it’s quite the opposite.Jesus's story reminds me that obedience does not necessarily go hand in hand with an easy life.
-In fact, it’s quite the opposite.
+It’s quite the opposite.Jesus's story reminds me that obedience does not necessarily go hand in hand with an easy life.
+It’s quite the opposite.
 (Marva Smith) Click To Tweet

 “In this world, you will have trouble.
 But take heart!
 I have overcome the world.”